iturcino/docker-files/tomcat7-java7/README.md

 # Tomcat 7 on Java 7

 This image includes Tomcat 7 installation and deployment.
-It is based on inovatrend/java7, check there what else is installed on it.
+It is based on [inovatrend/java7](https://registry.hub.docker.com/u/inovatrend/java7/) , check there what else is installed on it.

-Tomcat runs as runit service.
+Tomcat runs as [runit](http://smarden.org/runit/) service.
 It is installed in /opt/tomcat dir, and includes Tomcat Manager for deployment of webapps.

 To access Tomcat Manager:

-Username: admin
+ * Username: admin
-Password: can be set when running docker container by passing TOMCAT_PASS env. veriable.
+ * Password: can be set when running docker container by passing TOMCAT_PASS env. veriable.
 Otherwise random password is generated on startup.

 Password can be seen using command:

 ```sh